OpenRA/OpenRA-Resources/INSTALL.md

 ```

 ### Finish work with django:
- * Initialize datebase (this will create all tables):
+ * Initialize datebase (this will create all tables).
+You'll get a prompt asking you if you'd like to create a superuser account for the authentication system.
+Go ahead and do that:

 ```
 python manage.py syncdb